 Learning is a natural process carried out by students, especially in formal education.
 The learning process involves individuals (students) internally and schools (teachers) as providers of access to education.
 The relationship between teachers and students is an interaction to develop knowledge.
 Teachers provide knowledge based on a curriculum that the government has designed in accordance with educational goals.

 The elaboration of learning is carried out in various ways by each teacher.
 The latest Indonesian curriculum (2013) has the energy to give a more significant portion of student participation.
-In the end, the teacher will provide activities where students can be actively involved in constructing the knowledge developed according to the level of education.
+The teacher will provide activities where students can be actively involved in constructing the knowledge developed according to the level of education.

 There are various ways that teachers use to develop students’ knowledge skills.
-Learning at school classes is traditionally done by using textbooks in modules, student worksheets, and handouts.
+Learning at school classes is traditionally done using textbooks in modules, student worksheets, and handouts.
 Textbooks are a source of learning for students where the contents of this textbook have been adapted to the applicable curriculum.
 Each school generally has one compulsory textbook.

 The learning process is usually carried out by encouraging students to study the material according to their subjects and majors.
 Students will start to open the textbook and start searching for the information.
 Formerly textbooks became the primary reference in the learning process.
 The textbook seems to be a holy book for teachers’ and students’ learning.
 In some cases, different publishers will cause different materials to be developed.
 Ironically, these textbooks are relatively limited in some schools, for students are only given one handbook.

 Along with the development of technology, seeking knowledge does not only focus on books but also on utilizing the internet network to develop learning materials.
 Students began to use search engines to seek knowledge.
 Learning by searching becomes a keyword that becomes a new habit and culture for students.
 Roni, one of the students at a private high school in Yogyakarta, admitted that from the beginning of learning in high school was familiar with search engines.
 Roni was usually googling for any information he wanted to know.
 Googling in the learning process increases along with the implementation of learning from home.
 According to Roni, before the pandemic, he was constantly googling almost every day, both used for learning and looking for other things.
-The increase in the use of search engines during the pandemic was also felt by Muna, who said that during the pandemic, search engines became widespread and used to find out something unknown in the learning process.
+The increase in the use of search engines during the pandemic was also felt by Muna, who said that search engines became widespread and used to find out something unknown in the learning process during the pandemic.

 “Like, for example, in a lesson, there are words that I do not know, so I have to Google them.
 Also, sometimes there are scientific words that must be looked for meaning in biology.
 When I have difficulty in learning, I always googling.”
 (Muna, 2021)